rocker-org/rocker-versioned/README.md

 These images are actively maintained.
 This means that while an effort is made to preserve the general function of these images over time, both these Dockerfiles and the resulting images are subject to some change over time.
 In particular:

 - Images are regularly re-built on Docker Hub whenever their base image changes, starting with changes to `debian` Docker image.
-This is the rough equivalent of running `apt-get upgrade` on `debian:jessie`, since all `apt-get` commands are re-run and will pull in the most current sources.
-This allows the images to receive security updates to any packages installed from the `debian:jessie` repositories, but will not in general change the versions of any software and is very unlikely to break anything.
+This is the rough equivalent of running `apt-get upgrade` on `debian`, since all `apt-get` commands are re-run and will pull in the most current sources.
+This allows the images to receive security updates to any packages installed from the `debian` repositories, but will not in general change the versions of any software and is very unlikely to break anything.

 - The Dockerfiles themselves are subject to change, to improve performance, ease of use, readability, or other concerns raised in the issues.
 These changes should also not alter the general behavior of R or R packages on the image.
 These changes can be seen in the git history.
 The [rocker-versioned](https://github.com/rocker-org/rocker-versioned) repo will use its own semantic version tagging to indicate changes to this repository, with snapshots from these tags archived on Zenodo.